nrwl/nx/nx-dev/nx-dev/public/documentation/shared/angular-plugin.md

 ![Angular logo](/shared/angular-logo.png)

-The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications, and libraries within an Nx workspace.
+The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications and libraries within an Nx workspace.
 It provides:

-- Integration with libraries such as Storybook, Jest, Cypress, Karma and Protractor.
+- Integration with libraries such as Storybook, Jest, Cypress, Karma, and Protractor.
 - Generators to help scaffold code quickly, including:
   - Micro Frontends
   - Libraries, both internal to your codebase and publishable to npm